-- Boot the system using your Windows installation media or Recovery drive, if you’ve created one already.
-If you don’t have one, download the Windows 10 ISO and then create a bootable media from another computer.
+- Boot the system using your Windows installation media or Recovery drive if you’ve created one already.
+If you don’t have any, download the Windows 10 or 11 ISO and then create bootable media using another computer.

 - Click Repair your computer.

 - There we go.
 We have opened the recovery options.

 Step 2: Enable the Built-in Administrator account from Windows RE

 - In the Windows Recovery Options menu, click Troubleshoot → Advanced Options.

 (This opens a Command Prompt window.
 We need to edit the

 SAMregistry hive offline to enable the built-in Administrator account.)

 - In the Command Prompt window, type the following command and press ENTER:

 - In the Registry Editor, select